 - Preheat oven to 370 degress F and spray baking sheets with non- stick cooking spray.

-- Cream butter and sugar.
-Blend in mashed banana, then add egg, vanilla and pineapple.
+- Blend in mashed banana, then add egg, vanilla and pineapple.
 Mix in spinach and chocolate chips.